ansible-lockdown/RHEL8-STIG-Audit/README.md

 < ---------cut ------- >

 Title: CAT_2 | RHEL-07-010280 | Must be configured so that passwords are a minimum of 15 characters in length.
-File: /etc/security/pwquality.conf: contains: patterns not found: [/^minlen = 15/]
+File: /etc/security/pwquality.conf: contents: patterns not found: [/^minlen = 15/]

 Title: CAT_2 | RHEL-07-040500 | Must for networked systems, synchronize clocks with a server that is synchronized to one of the redundant United States Naval Observatory (USNO) time servers, a time server designated for the appropriate DoD network (NIPRNet/SIPRNet), and/or the Global Positioning System (GPS).
-File: /etc/chrony.conf: contains: patterns not found: [/^server.*maxpoll 10/]
+File: /etc/chrony.conf: contents: patterns not found: [/^server.*maxpoll 10/]

 Title: CAT_2 | RHEL-07-010310 | Must disable account identifiers (individuals, groups, roles, and devices) if the password expires.
-File: /etc/default/useradd: contains: patterns not found: [/^INACTIVE=0/]
+File: /etc/default/useradd: contents: patterns not found: [/^INACTIVE=0/]

 Total Duration: 31.127s
 Count: 308, Failed: 162, Skipped: 21